 (often the custodial party) to augment what the custodial party already spends for the child’s needs.

-Texas law doesn’t stipulate how child support must be spent; however, it is generally understood to be intended to cover the child’s basic needs for shelter, clothing, food, education, and dental and medical care.
+The Law for Texas child support doesn’t stipulate how much should be spent; however, it is generally understood to be intended to cover the child’s basic needs for shelter, clothing, food, education, and dental and medical care.

 A parent who receives child support on behalf of their child has the discretion to use that money as they see fit.
 For example, the primary custodian of the child can use child support money to help pay their mortgage or rent.